 The death of a boss may be a personal blow, and you should not be ashamed if you feel a lot of grief.
 A good boss can be as important to you as family.
 If necessary, give yourself some grieving space or even seek counseling.

 If you are in a medium-to-large company, the career advice is likely the same as when any boss is replaced: get to know your new boss as quickly as possible.
-The conventional wisdom is true: All business relationships are ultimately personal relationships, and you need to establish that new relationship pronto.
+Conventional wisdom is true: All business relationships are ultimately personal relationships, and you need to establish that new relationship pronto.

 A small business may present a very different problem.
 Many people work for small businesses that barely make ends meet, and you may well face a severe and immediate risk that the business will close.
 If immediate closure is not an issue, the long-term viability of the business may still be in peril: in a very small business, it’s often true that no one aside from the deceased employer has sufficient industry knowledge, full authority over all aspects of the business, or even a complete understanding of the business’s inner workings—all of which may be necessary to keep the business operating for the long haul.